 This thinking may support ACFS speculation that "conservative" stimulation protocols may lead to aneuploidy or chromosome abnormalities.
-And supports ACFS thinking about not under-stimulating patients and to maximize their genetic potential, whatever it is.
+And supports ACFS thinking about not under-stimulating patients and maximizing their genetic potential, whatever it is.

 Also, ACFS data shows that pregnancy rates are decreased if you transfer embryos back in a fresh physiologically overstimulated cycle.
-You may than ask, "than don't physiologically overstimulate me".
+You may then ask, " then don't physiologically overstimulate me".
 The problem is if you are not mildly "overstimulated", you may not make the "best" quality eggs/embryos.

 This also works out quite well because if you are doing chromosome testing, the embryos are cultured out to day 5 or the blastocyst stage, than biopsied.
 Since you do not get the results in time to do a fresh transfer, all the embryos are cryopreserved and transferred in a subsequent cycle (FET-frozen embryo transfer); thus avoiding transferring them back in a "physiologically" overstimulated cycle and also avoiding the risk of OHSS.
 Two very important advantages.

-5. The "easy" job at ACFS is to get good day 5 blastocysts, even in reproductively older women.
+- The "easy" job at ACFS is to get good day 5 blastocysts, even in reproductively older women.
 ACFS is very good at that and can control the whole thing-from ovarian stimulation (COH), fertilization using ICSI, blastocyst culture developing the embryos to day 5, the freeze-thaw process (vitrification) and uterine transfer.
 Where we "lose" control is whether or not the embryos are chromosomally normal.
-That is out of ACFS control.
-Therefore, it is ACFS thinking, "If you can not control it than maximize it".
+That is out of ACFS's control.
+Therefore, it is ACFS thinking, "If you can not control it then maximize it".

-6. A very important component of chromosome testing (PGS) is the skill and expertise of the embryologist doing the biopsy.
+- A very important component of chromosome testing (PGS) is the skill and expertise of the embryologist doing the biopsy.
 There are only a limited number of embryologists that had the expertise and experience to safely and effectively do day 5 blastocyst biopsies with laser.
 ACFS embryologist has done over 1500 blastocyst biopsies without harming a single embryo.
-This is not the kind of procedure that you would want done by someone that does not do it on a regular basis.
+This is not the kind of procedure that you would want to be done by someone that does not do it regularly.

-7. ACFS also recommends that reproductively older women, in addition to doing chromosome testing, also consider doing two stimulation cycles.
-The first cycle would be to only get eggs which would be cryopreserved (vitrification) and than let the patient get her period.
+- ACFS also recommends that reproductively older women, in addition to doing chromosome testing, also consider doing two stimulation cycles.
+The first cycle would be to only get eggs which would be cryopreserved (vitrification) and then let the patient get her period.
 In one or two months, she would stimulate again.
-Than, the eggs from the first stimulation cycle would be thawed and along with the fresh eggs from the second stimulation cycle, and all be fertilized; only paying one ICSI charge, one advance culture (blastocyst) charge, one TE biopsy and chromosome charge.
-The advantage of doing this is that as women get reproductively older they make less eggs/embryos that advance to day 5 blastocysts and that are chromosomally normal.
-By doing two stimulation cycles, you get twice as many eggs/embryos that have a chance to reach the blastocyst stage and be chromosomally normally; thus increasing pregnancy rates and decreasing costs.
+Then, the eggs from the first stimulation cycle would be thawed and along with the fresh eggs from the second stimulation cycle, all be fertilized; only paying one ICSI charge, one advance culture (blastocyst) charge, one TE biopsy and chromosome charge.
+The advantage of doing this is that as women get reproductively older they make fewer eggs/embryos that advance to day 5 blastocysts and that are chromosomally normal.
+By doing two stimulation cycles, you get twice as many eggs/embryos that have a chance to reach the blastocyst stage and be chromosomally normal; thus increasing pregnancy rates and decreasing costs.
 This all depends on the ART-IVF lab having an excellent egg vitrification or vitrification program.
 ACFS data shows that egg vitrification or freezing is as good as using fresh eggs.

-8. ACFS does not transfer using ultrasound guidance and has data showing that it is not necessary.
-By not using ultrasound guided uterine embryo transfer, it is much more comfortable for the patient by not having 32-40 oz. of water in the bladder and having a large speculum in the vagina while someone is pushing down abdominally on your bladder.
-ACFS did an internal study approximately 8 years ago and showed the uterine embryo transfer (ET) with a mock transfer first was actually more successful than ultrasound guided ET.
+- ACFS does not transfer using ultrasound guidance and has data showing that it is not necessary.
+By not using ultrasound-guided uterine embryo transfer, it is much more comfortable for the patient by not having 32-40 oz. of water in the bladder and having a large speculum in the vagina while someone is pushing down abdominally on your bladder.
+ACFS did an internal study approximately 8 years ago and showed the uterine embryo transfer (ET) with a mock transfer first was more successful than ultrasound-guided ET.

-10. Is ACFS biased with its IVF success rates?
-Absolutely, we are.
+- Is ACFS biased with its IVF success rates?
+We are.
 But it is biased solely in favor of the patient.
 We do not think that any woman would knowingly want to transfer chromosomally abnormal embryos.
-By knowing that you have chromosome normal day 5 blastocysts that survived the freeze-thaw process, ACFS is absolutely biasing the results.
+By knowing that you have chromosome normal day 5 blastocysts that survived the freeze-thaw process, ACFS is biasing the results.
 But that's a good thing.